BBC Birmingham: Buildings

+The British Broadcasting Company's (Note: the British Broadcasting Company became the British Broadcasting Corporation on 1 January 1927) first Birmingham radio station, 51T, initially broadcast from temporary premises at Witton in November 1922, before moving the following year to a former cinema on New Street.
+The transmitter was located at Birmingham City Council's Summer Lane electricity generating station.

+In 1926, they moved to a custom-built, two-storey studio building in Broad Street, which was opened on 20 January.
+The main studio, at 45 by 50 ft, was then the largest in the country.

-Before 1971, several converted buildings across the city were used for the BBC's operations in Birmingham.
+Subsequently, several converted buildings across the city were used for the BBC's operations in Birmingham.
 At some point after the Second World War the BBC took over the headquarters of the Birmingham Royal Institution for the Blind, a very large collection of buildings in Carpenter Road, Edgbaston.
 Here in the 1950s were several radio studios, the largest of which was used by the Midlands Light Orchestra for rehearsals and live broadcasts.

 In 1957 BBC TV was established in Birmingham for the first time taking over the MLO's studio and installing the necessary lighting on builders' scaffolding.
 By gutting an ex-London redundant BBC TV outside broadcast unit ("Scanner") the necessary three cameras (RCA 3 inch image orthicons) were salvaged.
 The associated camera control units, sound and vision production/mixer desk and seating were all very precariously held together with Dexion angle and old packing cases.
 A smaller room alongside was used for early evening local news broadcasts by dragging a camera in from the main studio.
 Acoustic treatment was achieved using old egg trays glued to the walls.
 It was all "make do and mend" and breakdowns were frequent.